Point-Spread Function (PSF) Imaging

 Fig. 2.
 A comparison between clean (left) and noisy (right) modeled PSFs in seismic data.
 The artifacts present on the right were created due to the presence of a salt body, corrupting the image.
 These artifacts were removed using deconvolution, e.g. in Fig. 1.

 Fig. 3.
 A brief explanation of PSF deconvolution, which is commonly applied in fields outside of seismic.
-If the PSF is constant and known, then an image can be deconvolved using the PSF in order to generate a higher-resolution result.
-In conventional seismic processing, the PSF is neither constant nor known.
-However, we can model a unique PSF for each individual ray path, allowing us to proceed with deconvolution despite the highly-variant nature of the subsurface.
+If the PSF is constant and known, then an image can easily be deconvolved using the PSF in order to generate a higher-resolution result.
+In conventional seismic processing, the PSF is neither constant nor known, as geological structure alters the PSF.
+However, we can model a unique PSF for each individual seismic ray path, allowing us to apply deconvolution despite the highly-variant nature of the subsurface.

 Fig. 4.
-The famous M87 black hole image, acquired in 2019.
-This image utilized a similar deconvolution pipeline (CLEAN) to remove artifacts from noisy PSFs due to the limited spatial resolution of telescope arrays.
+The famous M87 black hole image, the first ever image of a black hole, acquired in 2019.
+The creation of this image utilized a similar deconvolution pipeline (CLEAN) to remove artifacts from noisy PSFs due to the limited spatial resolution of telescope arrays.